abh1n4v/courseFeedbackBot/README.md

 # courseFeedbackBot
-Fills all the sections as "Excellent" and fills the remarks as "Very good"
+Fills all the sections as "Excellent" and fills the remarks as "Very good class"

 To run the bot:
 1. Type the following command in your terminal/command prompt to install pynput module: